-The Science and Research Fund provides grants of up to £50,000 to support research projects that help MSC certified fisheries maintain best practice in sustainability.
+The Science and Research Fund provides grants of up to £50,000 to support projects that help MSC certified fisheries maintain best practice in sustainability.

 Available Funding